TassioCarmo/havard-cs50x-week1-C/README.md

 <h2>integer overflow</h2>

 when you surpass the available bits like tcount to 8 with 3bits 000, it's impossible so you need more 1000

+And there is imprecision in storing the float we get from an user like in(4.20 might be stored as 4.199999...),